GOLD2023

 Adults

-The Open Notebook offers a year-long mentored remote fellowship for early-career science journalists.
-The fellowship, supported by the Burroughs Wellcome Fund, provides an opportunity for fellows to develop their skills by working with a paid mentor to conduct story-behind-the-story interviews and report and write feature articles on the craft of science writing, for publication at The Open Notebook.
+The Open Notebook offers several mentoring programs, including a year-long mentored fellowship for early-career science journalists.
+This intensive fellowship, supported by the Burroughs Wellcome Fund, provides an opportunity for fellows to work with a paid mentor to conduct story-behind-the-story interviews and report and write feature articles on the craft of science writing, for publication at The Open Notebook.

 Population(s) Served

 The Open Notebook has published hundreds of articles aimed at helping science journalists sharpen their skills.
 Our readers come from almost every country in the world, and include thousands of people whose first language is Spanish.
-TON en Español is a growing collection of popular TON articles translated into Spanish.
+TON en Espaol is a collection of dozens of popular TON articles translated into Spanish.

 Population(s) Served